DSC_0342 - Kopie

 Raoul Bunskoek

-Raoul Bunskoek is a postdoctoral researcher at the University of Bayreuth.
+Raoul Bunskoek is a senior researcher at the University of Bayreuth as well as a senior research fellow and coordinator of the Clingendael China Centre.
 Within the INFRAGLOB project, he researches how Chinese political-economic practices in African countries (re)shape global governance and what this means for International Relations (IR) theorizations.

 Email: Raoul.Bunskoek@uni-bayreuth.de